We updated our recommendation for list cleanup and tracking contact engagement. Read our "Expedited List Cleanup" article to learn more.

 With ActiveCampaign, you can use the two-part Engagement Tagging automation recipe to track contact engagement with your emails.

 Tracking engagement gives you insight into how effective your email marketing strategy is.
 You can use this information to keep your list(s) healthy, and it can play a part in maintaining good deliverability.
-It also allows lets you see which contacts are not engaged, allowing you to reach out to them using different channels.
+It also lets you see which contacts are not engaged, allowing you to reach out to them using different channels.

 - These two automations reference each other.
 You need to configure both automations for them to work